 Natural Hot Springs near Big Sky

 For travelers seeking a wilder experience in nature, there are not many undeveloped hot springs in Montana that are easily accessible on public land.
-Nearby Yellowstone National Park is home to over 10,000 hydrothermal features and some of the most colorful and famous hot springs in the US, unfortunately off-limits for a soothing soak, with two exceptions – the Firehole River Swimming Area and Boiling River (both currently closed due to COVID regulations).
+Nearby Yellowstone National Park is home to over 10,000 hydrothermal features and some of the most colorful and famous hot springs in the US, unfortunately off-limits for a soothing soak, with two exceptions – the Firehole River Swimming Area and Boiling River.

 Distance from Big Sky: Depends on season and route

 The West Entrance to Yellowstone National Park is a scenic, 1 hour drive from Big Sky on Hwy 191.
 Head along Firehole Canyon Drive (near Madison Junction) to the Firehole River where hot springs feed designated swimming areas along the river for a warm dip.
 It’s a popular Yellowstone attraction and parking fills up fast!

 North Entrance to Yellowstone National Park, MT

 Take a soak in one of Yellowstone’s hydrothermal attractions in Boiling River at the North Entrance to Yellowstone National Park (open year round).
 The ice cold water of the Gardiner River is heated by 140 degree water from the famous Mammoth Hot Springs pouring gently over a travertine ledge into the river.
 Perfectly placed rock piles create tranquil soaking areas for a unique hot springs experience surrounded by the vast beauty of Yellowstone.
 Many guided tours to Yellowstone include the Boiling River on their itinerary, but however you choose to adventure - safety first and please leave no trace!

 Montana Hot Springs Resorts near Big Sky